Fremantle Stuff > people >

-Captain James Harding was harbourmaster from 1852 until 23 June 1867, when he drowned while attempting to assist a ship in distress in Gage Roads.
-Four of his crew were drowned with him, included Peter Dandie.
+Captain James Harding was Harbour Master from 1851 until 23 June 1867, when he drowned while attempting to assist a ship in distress in Gage Roads.
+Four of his crew drowned with him, included Peter Dandie.
 John Tapper was among those attempting a rescue.
 The body was not found until weeks later, identified by the clothing, on the beach at Garden Island, after which his remains were interred 12 August.

 Sacred to the memory of Emily Louisa Harding who died 18 July 1851 aged 8 years

 also Maryann the wife of James Harding who died 21 January 1852 aged 40 years

 also Mary Rose Harding who died 4 April 1853 aged 11 years

 also Capt.
 James Harding who was drowned 23 June 1867 aged 59 years

 Fremantle Cemetery staff have informed me that all four members of the Harding family named on the stone have been exhumed and reinterred in the grave in the new cemetery.
 The father must have buried in the Skinner Street cemetery, but at least one of the others must have been first buried in the Alma Street cemetery.

 James Harding's first wife Elizabeth was also known as Maryann, and is so named on the family gravestone (above).
 She arrived in Fremantle in 1850 with him and their four children.
 Harding was appointed harbourmaster in 1852, following Daniel Scott.
 In 1852 Elizabeth died, and Harding married Jane Harris, who died in 1862.
 Aged 52, he then married Sarah Wickliffe (or Wycliffe), who was under 21, in 1863.

 His only son James Richard was one of the three men who were killed in NW WA in 1864, and later represented on the controversial Explorers Monument on the Esplanade.